raohmaru/CFC/o8g/Documents/CFC-Rules.md

 A player loses the battle when his HP drops to 0 or less.

 ### SP
 The Soul Points represents a player's Ki energy.
-They can be spend to pay the cost of playing cards with a negative SP value, or the cost of United Attacks.
+They can be spend to pay the cost of playing cards with a negative SP value, or to pay the cost of United Attacks.

+SP can never drop to less than 0.
+If you don't have enough SP to play a card, then you cannot.

 ## Game Structure